openedx/edx-documentation/en_us/shared/course_components/create_html_component.rst

 Select a Previously Uploaded Image
 ==================================

 #.
-If you have not already added the image that you want to add, open the
-   **Files & Uploads** page, and then upload the image.
-For more information about uploading images, see :ref:`Add Files to a Course`.

-   When you upload an image, the image automatically becomes available in a list that opens when you add an image to a Text component.
+When you upload an image, the image automatically becomes available in a
+   gallery list that opens when you add an image to a Text component.

 #.
 In the Text component, position the cursor where you want to add an image,
    and then select the image icon on the toolbar.

 #.
-In the **Add an Image** dialog box, locate the image in the **Select a
+In the **Add an Image** dialog box, locate the image in the gallery list,
-   previously uploaded image** list, and then select **Next**.
+   and then select **Next**.
+There are sort and filter options available for the gallery list to make it easy to find the image you need.

 #.
-In the **Edit Image Settings** dialog box, complete one of the following
+In the **Image Settings** dialog box, complete one of the following
    options.

-   * In the **Image Description (Alt Text)** field, enter alternative text for the image.
+   * In the **Alt Text** field, enter alternative text for the image.
 This text becomes the value of the ``alt`` attribute in HTML and is required for your course to be fully accessible.
 For more information, see :ref:`Best Practices for Describing Images`.

-   * If your image is a decorative image that does not convey important information, select the **This image is decorative only** checkbox.
+   * If your image is a decorative image that does not convey important information, select the **This image is decorative (no alt text required)** checkbox.

 #. (optional) Specify the width and height of your image.
 For more information,
    see :ref:`Change the Image Size`.

 #.
-Select **Insert Image**.
+Select **Save**.

 #.
 Save the Text component and test the image.